By Leslie Farin

 A new appreciation for my female friends

 As we shopped, ate, laughed and sipped our wine this weekend, I realized that now that I’m in my 50’s, I better understand just how much we need our female friends.
 The reason is two-fold: First, the shared history and memories create a strong bond, one that hopefully can withstand the messiness of life.
 Not all friendships can.
 Second, our age group faces hardships we couldn’t imagine when we were younger, and we may need more support moving forward than we did in the past.
-Staying connected in some way, whether through poker, walking, place of worship or mah jongg, helps us to remain physically, cognitively and emotionally healthy as we age.
+Staying connected in some way, whether through poker, mah jongg, walking or place of worship, helps us to remain physically, cognitively and emotionally healthy as we age.

 Back home again, I unpack my memories as I look at the pictures from the weekend.
 Yes, I tell my husband, the trip was wonderful.
 Spending this time with dear friends provided a tremendous boost that will remain in my heart for a long time.
 Treasure your friendships, especially those from long ago.
 At this point in our lives, we have many more years ahead of us.
 Let’s help each other make this next phase as good, if not better, than the last.